standard-for-public-code/standard-for-public-code/criteria/findability.md

 ## What this does not do

-* Ensure new collaborators or replicators
+* Ensure new collaborators or replicators.

 ## How to test